The Very Worst Thing a Christian can Settle for-

 The entire west coast is being overrun over by homeless people.
 Sections of once beautiful cities are no longer fit to live in.
 Nothing is being done to correct this problem or help the homeless because it has been determined by leadership in those cities that it is “not nice” to make judgments about the lifestyle choices of others.
 Medical professionals will admit in their more vulnerable moments they are reluctant to tell patients they are overweight or that their lifestyle choices are going to kill them because they do not want to be perceived as “not nice” or “judgmental”.

-The idol of nice has slipped into the church as well and it’s hurting the whole culture.
+The idol of nice has slipped into the church as well.
 For years now, churches, even evangelical churches have systematically softened language around sin.
 Many churches have stopped addressing topics—no matter how biblical those topics might be— because someone— somewhere might possibly feel those topics are “not nice”.
 The teachings of Calvinism have made serious inroads in recent years, even in denominations that are not traditionally Calvinistic.
 I suspect one of the reasons Calvinism has become popular is because Calvinism teaches Christians they never have evangelize unbelievers.
 Calvinists believe it is the sole responsibility of the Holy Spirit to reach unbelievers and He does not want or need our help.
 If these strategies were effective I would support them, but they are not.
 Church attendance has plummeted and authentic conversions have become quite rare.
 The vast majority of church growth in recent decades has been what experts call “transfer growth” or Christians simply transferring from one church or denomination to another church or denomination.
 We are seeing these developments partly because the church has chosen to worship at the altar of the idol of “nice”.

 Sigh.